 Technology is coming for, or has already taken, as many jobs as have been sent abroad.
 The blue-collar, benefits-laden work that allowed for a down payment on a nice, two-story home in an American suburb and the means to start a family have now been handed over to R2D2.

-Those damn robots are taking our jobs!
+Well those damn robots are taking our jobs!

 Recall the 1964 Twilight Zone episode The Brain Center at Whipple’s in which robots replace all workers at a factory, including, in the end, the boss himself.
 This is what we are dealing with now.
 We have millions of Americans scrambling because Happy Days-era jobs don’t exist anymore, and too many people are unwilling or unable to retrain, stuck with a skill set better utilized by robots.